DataTalksClub/datatalksclub.github.io/_books/20210607-building-machine-learning-pipelines.md

     text: What kinds of challenges do you think prevent a tool like this from existing? or is it just a matter of time?
 - name: Matthew Emerick
-  text: A big thank you to Hannes Hapke for doing this!
-  replies:
-  - name: Hannes Hapke
-    text: Thank you Matthew Emerick my pleasure
-  - name: Matthew Emerick
-    text: I really enjoy interacting with authors of AI related books.
-It's why I review so many of them and link to the authors.
-- name: Matthew Emerick
   text: When do you think ML pipelines should be learned in relation to learning ML
     itself?
   replies: